jefflester/minitrino/readme.md

     provided, active resources will not be captured in the snapshot.
   - `--security`: Security module to snapshot.
 Can be none, one, or many.
 If provided, active resources will not be captured in the snapshot.
+  - `--directory`: Directory to save the resulting snapshot file in.
+Defaults to the snapshots directory in the Minipresto library.
   - `--force`: Override a check to see if the resulting snapshot file already exists.
 Defaults to `False`.
   - `--no-scrub`: Overrides the default behavior of scrubbing sensitive data